 Thor: Love and Thunder (May 6, 2022)

 Chris Hemsworth returns as the title character in this fourth Marvel Studios installment, following 2011’s Thor, 2013’s The Dark World, and 2017’s Ragnarok.
-That last installment’s director Taika Waititi returns for this Love and Thunder, which officially positions Thor as the MCU character with the most solo films.
+That last installment’s director Taika Waititi returns for this one, which officially positions Thor as the MCU character with the most solo films, with four.
 (Iron Man and Captain America both have three.)
-Christian Bale will play villain Gorr the God Butcher in the film, which was previously scheduled for November 5, 2021.
+Christian Bale will play villain Gorr the God Butcher.

 Astronaut toy Buzz Lightyear’s catchphrase “To infinity and beyond!” has become iconic after appearances in 1995’s Toy Story through 2019’s Toy Story 4.
-Pixar gives a new twist to Buzz’s origin story with Lightyear, which tells the story not of the doll itself but of the action hero (voiced by Chris Evans) he was originally based on.
+Pixar gives a new twist to Buzz’s origin story with Lightyear, now voiced by Chris Evans instead of Tim Allen.
 Angus MacLane (Finding Dory) will direct.

-Disney has confirmed that the character of Black Panther will not be recast following star Chadwick Boseman’s untimely death earlier this year.
-Writer and director Ryan Coogler will return for the sequel to 2018’s Black Panther, which was previously scheduled for May 6, 2022.
-It is unclear which character will be the film’s lead.
+Disney has confirmed that the character of Black Panther will not be recast following star Chadwick Boseman’s untimely death in 2020.
+Writer and director Ryan Coogler will return for the sequel to 2018’s Black Panther.
+It is unclear which character will be this film’s lead or if it will take more of an ensemble approach, with most of the supporting cast from the first installment coming back.

-Currently age 78—80 by the time this movie comes out—Harrison Ford will return for this fifth and supposedly final installment as the iconic adventurer.
-After directing the first four installments, Steven Spielberg will hand over the reins to James Mangold (Ford v.
+80 years old by the time this movie comes out, Harrison Ford will return for this fifth and supposedly final installment as the iconic adventurer.
+After directing the first four installments — 1981’s Raiders of the Lost Ark, 1984’s Indiana Jones and the Temple of Doom, 1989’s Indiana Jones and the Last Crusade, and 2008’s Indiana Jones and the Kingdom of the Crystal Skull — Steven Spielberg will hand over the reins to James Mangold (Ford v.
 Ferrari and Logan).
-Lucasfilm’s project has been delayed several times, originally scheduled for a 2019 release.
-It was most recently scheduled for July 9, 2021 before settling on this date.

 Avatar sequel (December 16, 2022)

 James Cameron returns to direct a follow-up to his 2009 science fiction blockbuster for 20th Century Studios.
-The original became the highest grossing movie of all time domestically for six years (until 2015’s Star Wars: The Force Awakens) and the top movie of all time domestically for almost 10 years until 2019’s Avengers: Endgame.
+The original became the highest grossing movie of all time domestically for six years until 2015’s Star Wars: The Force Awakens, and the top movie of all time globally for almost 10 years until 2019’s Avengers: Endgame.
 A third, fourth, and fifth Avatar installment are scheduled for December 2024, December 2026, and December 2028, respectively.

 Star Wars: Rogue Squadron (December 22, 2023)

-Although the main chronology of the nine Star Wars films concluded with 2019’s The Rise of Skywalker, Lucasfilm recruited director Patty Jenkins (Wonder Woman 1984) to helm this standalone title, akin to 2016’s Rogue One—which this film’s title appears to reference.
+Although the main chronology of the nine Star Wars films concluded with 2019’s The Rise of Skywalker, Lucasfilm recruited director Patty Jenkins (Wonder Woman 1984) to helm this standalone spinoff title, akin to 2016’s Rogue One — which this film’s title may appear to reference.

 Other upcoming Disney films slated for theatrical release, though without specific announced release dates yet, include: